Chicago XIV

-Chicago XIV is the twelfth studio album by the American band Chicago, released in 1980.
+Chicago XIV is the twelfth studio album by American rock band Chicago, released on July 21, 1980.
 Recorded at a time of waning interest in the band, Chicago XIV remains one of Chicago's poorest-selling albums, failing to reach Gold certification by the Recording Industry Association of America (RIAA), and was deemed a commercial flop.
 It is also notable for being their last studio album with Columbia Records, and the last one to feature percussionist Laudir de Oliveira.

 Background

 After the commercial and critical disappointment of Chicago 13, and the departure of guitarist Donnie Dacus, Chicago decided that a new strategy was in order.
 Chris Pinnick played guitar on the sessions and would later become an official member.
 The band also tried a new producer, this time Tom Dowd, who had worked with Aretha Franklin, Cream, and Eric Clapton.
 With Dowd taking the reins, and with Chicago abandoning the dance club sound that permeated their previous album, the band recorded a lean, more streamlined record which would, predictably, be called Chicago XIV.
 Possibly designed as a response to the under-produced, new wave efforts on the radio at the time, the album was the band's least orchestrated effort to date.